brandur/dorian/README.md

 ### Production

 Production is set to use Dalli.
-Install Memcache via a package manager, or on Heroku:
+Install Memcach via a package manager, or on Heroku:

-    heroku addons:add memcache
+    heroku addons:add memcachier

 ### Cron